Bible Commentary Forever Foundation

 Bible Commentary Forever New Testament e-Text

-We are offering our online commentary using the Revised Version, Standard American Edition of the Bible, more commonly known as the American Standard Version (ASV), which was first released in 1900, as the Bible text foundation to generate a literal e-text translation of the New Testament that we call ASVh.
-The American Standard Version Bible is currently in the public domain (see Wikipedia).
+We are offering our online commentary based on the Revised Version, Standard American Edition of the Bible, commonly known as the American Standard Version (ASV).
+First released in 1900, the ASV serves as the foundational text for generating an updated ASV literal e-text of the New Testament, which we refer to as ASVh.
+The American Standard Version is currently in the public domain.
+You can verify this information on Wikipedia.

-In order to show the literal translation work for our ASVh text, our son Heman Neginoth has designed and developed the parallel textual analysis: ASVh, ASV, Wescott and Hort Greek, Strong's Exhaustive Concordance.
-You can access our parallel textual analysis by clicking on the verse number (shown as [n]) for the corresponding verse.
-However, this work is in its starting phase, and only select chapters are currently posted.
+To demonstrate the faithfulness of our ASVh e-text to the ASV and the original Greek text, our son, Heman Neginoth, designed and developed a parallel textual analysis.
+This analysis includes the ASVh, ASV, Wescott and Hort Greek, and Strong’s Exhaustive Concordance.
+You can access the parallel textual analysis by clicking on the verse number (displayed as [n]) for each corresponding verse or on the omega symbol next to each verse in the BCFM app.

 Contact Us